 Experience the thrill of rafting with your family, friends or group.
 Learn the basics of raft and water safety and enjoy a trip down the river in rafts or duckies.
-All or part of this operation is conducted on public lands under a special permit from the U.S. Bureau of Land Management.
-The NSCD is a licensed River Outfitter – Issued by Colorado Parks and Wildlife.
+All or part of these raft trips are conducted on Public Lands under special permit from the U.S. Bureau of Land Management.
+Licensed River Outfitter – Issued by Colorado Parks and Wildlife.

 Come experience the thrill of rafting Class II/III rapids on the beautiful Upper Colorado River with your family, friends or group.
 Learn the basics of raft and water safety and enjoy your trip down the river in rafts or duckies.
 We offer a variety of adaptive equipment to make these trips safe, comfortable, and enjoyable for the whole group.

 For a half-day option, we offer a 4 mile trip through the Little Gore Canyon.
 For participants looking for a full day of adventure and exploration, we also offer a 10 mile trip through the Little Gore Canyon and Yarmony Canyon.
 Both trips offer many opportunities to spot a variety of wildlife including bald eagles and their nests of eaglets, beavers, river otters, big horn sheep, mule deer, a variety of ducks, many types of trout and if your group is lucky you might even spot a black bear or a mink.